spotlightpa/poor-richard/content/news/2021-10-18-SPLVOTEGUIDE18.md

 ## Can I still register to vote?

 Monday, Oct.
-18 is the last day you can register to vote in the Nov.
+18 was the last day you could register to vote in the Nov.
 2 election.
-If you’re 18 or older, a U.S. citizen, and have lived in Pennsylvania for at least 30 days, you are eligible. <a href="https://www.pavoterservices.pa.gov/Pages/VoterRegistrationApplication.aspx">Register online here</a>.

 ## How can I request a mail ballot?